 The editorial board of Sundermann Journal recognize that plagiarism is not acceptable and therefore establishes the following policy stating specific actions (penalties) when plagiarism is identified in an article that is submitted for publication in Sundermann Journal.
-Sundermann Journal uses iThenticate as a plagiarism detection tool to ensure the integrity of submitted papers.
+Sundermann Journal uses iThenticate as a plagiarism and similarity detection tool to ensure the integrity of submitted papers.
 Sundermann Journal sets a maximum similarity index threshold of 25%.

 What is Plagiarism?

 The Oxford English Dictionary defines plagiarism as "to take and use as one's own the thoughts, writings or inventions of another."

 One of the most common types of publication misconduct is plagiarism - when one author deliberately uses another’s work without permission, credit, or acknowledgment.
 Plagiarism takes different forms, from literal copying to paraphrasing some else’s work and can include:

 - Ideas and Concepts